Our Offerings

 What types of investors is the Fund best for?

-The Fund is best suited for investors who expect a medium—to long-term hold.
-While it can accommodate all types of investors (individual, joint, LLC, LP, Corporation, IRA, Trust, etc.) from a taxation standpoint, it is best suited for non-taxed and tax-deferred accounts, such as 401(k) or IRA.
+The Fund is best suited for investors who expect a medium- to long-term hold.
+While it can accommodate all types of investors (individual, joint, LLC, LP, corporation, IRA, trust, etc.) from a taxation standpoint, it is best suited for non-taxed and tax-deferred accounts, such as a 401(k) or IRA.

 What is the structure of the Fund?

 The Fund is structured as a limited liability company (LLC) with a real estate investment trust (REIT) subsidiary.
-You will invest in the LLC, which owns 100% of the REIT.
-The REIT subsidiary lets you invest in the Fund with your IRA or 401k without worrying about unrelated business income tax (UBIT).
-The REIT owns properties, and cash flow passes from the property to the REIT subsidiary, which pays dividends to the Fund and then distributes the funds to you based on the number of units you own.
+Investors invest in the LLC, which owns 100% of the REIT.
+The REIT subsidiary allows investors to invest in the Fund with their IRA or 401(k) without worrying about unrelated business income tax (UBIT).
+The REIT owns properties, and cash flow passes from the property to the REIT subsidiary.
+The REIT subsidiary pays dividends to the Fund and then distributes the funds to investors based on the number of units they own.

 What is the investment minimum?